-You are asked to arrive at ALMH approximately two hours before your scheduled surgery.
+Please arrive approximately two hours before your scheduled surgery and check-in at the desk in the main lobby.
 This allows our staff plenty of time to answer your questions, address any abnormal test results, complete necessary paperwork, review your medical history and carry out all physician orders.

 During your admission, we will ask for a copy of your photo ID, insurance card, living will and/or durable power of attorney.
 We will also provide you with a copy of your patient rights.